-That being said, people who are low in vitamin C will benefit the most from supplementing between 500 – 3000 mg.
+That being said, people who are low in vitamin C will benefit the most by supplementing between 500 – 3000 mg.

 People who are consuming a high copper diet (mostly plant-based) will benefit from taking a zinc supplement to recover from injuries.

 #9.
-Vitamin D
+Vitamin D supplements